Logo for "The Weekly Trek" featuring three overlapping green mountains behind the text.

 Taxation, Trade, & Defense

 • U.S., Mexico and Canada Sign Pact to Replace Nafta.
-Wall Street Journal

 • Trump Cancels Meeting With Putin, Citing Naval Clash Between Russia and Ukraine.
-New York Times

 Technology

-• A Map That Tracks Everything.
-The Atlantic
+• A Map That Tracks Everything

 • Self-driving Taxis Are Here.
 This is What It’s Like to Ride in One.
 Washington Post